MetaCommunity/dobelle-app/README.md

     * [VirtualBox IGuestProcess Interface](https://www.virtualbox.org/sdkref/interface_i_guest_process-members.html)

-# Appendix: Symbolic Name of the Dobelle-App Source Tree
+# Appendix: Symbolic Name of the Dobelle-Src Source Tree

-The [Dobelle-App][dobelle-app] source tree was named after a feature of a science-fiction novel, _Summertide_ -- the first novel of the series, _The Heritage Universe_, by Charles Scheffield.
+The [Dobelle-Src][dobelle-src] source tree was named after a feature of a science-fiction novel, _Summertide_ -- the first novel of the series, _The Heritage Universe_, by Charles Scheffield.

-As a short synopsis of the symbolism represented in the naming of the [Dobelle-App][dobelle-app] source tree: In the first book of the _Heritage Universe_ series, _Dobelle_ represents a planetary system defined of two contrasting worlds, _Quake_ and _Opal_.
+As a short synopsis of the symbolism represented in the naming of the [Dobelle-Src][dobelle-src] source tree: In the first book of the _Heritage Universe_ series, _Dobelle_ represents a planetary system defined of two contrasting worlds, _Quake_ and _Opal_.
 The two planets are connected by a mysterious _artifact_ denoted as _Umblical_, all